felixkoch/snowflake/README.md

 The aim of the project is to make the data obtained in apaleo accessible to a business intelligence software (e.g. Microsoft Power BI) and to evaluate it with regard to KPI and data-driven insights.

 ## Warning

 This app is a proof of concept.
 There is no authentication in this app.

+## Getting Started

+This app is written with the [next.js](https://nextjs.org/) React Framwork.

+In order for the apaleo webhooks and UI integration to work, it must be accessible (even in development) via an SSL encrypted public endpoint on port 443.

+You can use ngrok [ngrok](https://ngrok.com/) to get an SSL encrypted public URL and tunnel to your development system.

 ## Power BI Playground